-Appeals court blocks vaccine mandate for US gov’t workers
+Court blocks COVID-19 vaccine mandate for US gov’t workers

 One panel of three 5th Circuit judges refused to immediately block the law.

-But, a 2-1 ruling on the merits of the case by a different panel upheld Biden’s position.
+But a different panel, after hearing arguments, upheld Biden’s position.
 Judges Carl Stewart and James Dennis, both nominated to the court by President Bill Clinton, were in the majority.
 Judge Rhesa Barksdale, nominated by President George H.W.
 Bush, dissented, saying the relief the challengers sought does not fall under the Civil Service Reform Act cited by the administration.

+The broader court majority agreed, saying federal law does not preclude court jurisdiction over cases involving “private, irreversible medical decisions made in consultation with private medical professionals outside the federal workplace.”

 A majority of the full court voted to vacate that ruling and reconsider the case.
 The 16 active judges heard the case on Sept.
 13, joined by Barksdale, who is now a senior judge with lighter duties than the full-time members of the court.

+Judge Stephen Higginson, a nominee of former President Barack Obama, wrote the main dissenting opinion.
+“For the wrong reasons, our court correctly concludes that we do have jurisdiction,” Higginson wrote.
+“But contrary to a dozen federal courts — and having left a government motion to stay the district court’s injunction pending for more than a year — our court still refuses to say why the President does not have the power to regulate workplace safety for his employees.”

-Corrects that Biden’s executive order dates to September 2021, not last September, and a court injunction was issued in January 2022.
+The date of President Joe Biden’s executive order has been corrected to September 2021, not last September.